gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 # Chordic Keyboard Layout (42-Key)
-A chord-heavy layout built for instantaneousness.
+### _A chord-heavy layout built for instantaneousness._

-Summary: This layout heavily relies on **chording** for symbols and actions.
+_**Summary**: This layout heavily relies on **chording** for symbols and actions.
 All letters, symbols, arrow keys, media keys, and modifiers are **instantaneous** without the need for layers, hold activation, or double taps, making this layout fast and friendly for **software keyboard shortcuts and passwords**.
 Chord positions are intuitive and created with **mnemonics** in mind.
-Layers are only reserved for number keys and function keys.
+Layers are only reserved for number keys and function keys._

 ### Considerations